 In realizing that he missed the mission of active law enforcement, Chief Nayor moved on from his role with the Chief’s Association to re-pursue a leadership role within municipal policing.
 In September of 2018, Chief Nayor was recruited by Chief Tyler to serve as the Department’s Deputy Chief of Police in charge of professional standards.
 In this capacity, he assisted in the overall leadership and advancement of the Ithaca Police Department prior to his appointment to Chief.

-Chief Nayor holds an Associate’s Degree in Criminal Justice from Hudson Valley Community College, a Bachelor’s Degree from SUNY Geneseo in Political Science, a Graduate Certificate from the University of Virginia in Criminal Justice, and is currently completing his Master’s Degree in Law Enforcement and Public Safety Leadership (LEPSL Program) from the University of San Diego.
+Chief Nayor holds a Master’s Degree in Law Enforcement and Public Safety Leadership (LEPSL Program) from the University of San Diego, a Graduate Certificate from the University of Virginia in Criminal Justice, a Bachelor’s Degree from SUNY Geneseo in Political Science, and an Associate’s Degree in Criminal Justice from Hudson Valley Community College.
 He is a graduate of the 240th session of the FBI National Academy and is also a graduate of the FBI LEEDA Command Institute.
 For much of his career, he has served as an avid instructor in defensive tactics, firearms, physical fitness, DARE, and general topics.

-Through a positive and progressive leadership approach, Chief Nayor strives to support the professional development of all members of the Ithaca Police Department, while building strong collaborative relationships within the community.
-With an emphasis towards diversity & inclusion, professionalism, accountability, and quality police services, Chief Nayor passionately follows the six pillars of professional 21st Century Policing as outlined above.
+Through a positive and progressive leadership approach, Chief Nayor strived to support the professional development of all members of the Ithaca Police Department, while building strong collaborative relationships within the community.
+With an emphasis towards diversity & inclusion, professionalism, accountability, and quality police services, Chief Nayor passionately followed the six pillars of professional 21st Century Policing as outlined above.